it-p-lodz-pl/TUL.Courses/PT.IFE/Project/Task2.GraphicalData.md

 ### Logic layer

 - this layer is a set of types responsible for the implementation of an algorithm dedicated to processing business data
-- during the implementation of services (algorithm) it is necessary to provide functionality that allows to indirectly create, read, update and delete the entities (in short `CRUD`) from the database
+- during the implementation of services (algorithm) it is necessary to provide functionality that allows indirectly create, read, update, and delete the entities (in short `CRUD`) from the database
 - it is suggested that this layer be implemented as a separate project in the solution - this way, unit tests can be implemented only for this layer, separating the concerns

 ### Presentation layer